maxim-pre/tictactoe/README.md

 **Developer**: Maxim Prestwich

-**Project Goal**: In one week Build and deploy a tictactoe web application from scratch using html, css and JavaScript
+**Project Goal**: In one week Build and deploy a tictactoe web application from scratch using HTML, CSS and JavaScript

 **Deployment Link**: https://maxim-pre.github.io/tictactoe/